AudioBible/KJV/MUSIC.md

 ## Music Video on YouTube

 **Note:** Some songs may have explicit language.
 Please don't judge people for the language they use or their personality.
+Listen the message they are saying.

 - [Flat Earth--Mind Control to Major Tom](https://www.youtube.com/watch?v=164YdQvRDgE)
 - [Once You Go Flat Rap](https://www.youtube.com/watch?v=O2tG8PGySVI)